altuntasfatih/portfolio-tracker/README.md

 # Portfolio Tracker

-It is a Telegram bot that follows asset's prices according to your portfolio.
+It is a Telegram bot that follows your asset's prices according to your portfolio.
 Also it supports custom alert conditions for your thresholds.
 When condition hits, it sends a notification to your telegram acount.

-Currently it supports two types of asset which  are :bist(a.k.a The Borsa İstanbul) and :crypto(Crypto currency).
+Currently it supports only crypto assets(:crypto: Crypto currency).

-To fetch live price of Bist's stocks the [Collect_Api](https://collectapi.com/tr/api/economy/altin-doviz-ve-borsa-api) is using.

-To fetch live price of Cryptocurrencies the [CoinGecko](https://www.coingecko.com/en/api) is using.
+To fetch live price of Cryptocurrencies  [CoinGecko Api ](https://www.coingecko.com/en/api) is using.

 ## Bot
 [<img width="398" alt="Screen Shot 2021-04-30 at 22 30 11" src="https://user-images.githubusercontent.com/13722649/116748942-daaa8280-aa08-11eb-8502-43f1bda81e2d.png">](https://t.me/foter_portfolio_tracker_bot)